Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 descaling might only hurt the overall quality.
-Sadly, sources with a lot of post-processing might also prove tough to properly descale without dabbling into specific masks.
+Sadly, sources with a lot of post-processing might also prove tough to properly descale without dabbling with specific masks.
-However, so long as you've got a source with nice, clean lineart, descaling might be a viable option, and possibly nullify the need of a lot of other filtering.
+However, so long as you've got a source with nice, clean lineart, descaling might be a viable option, and possibly nullify the need for a lot of other filtering.

 ## Preparation

-To prepare for figuring out the native resolution, you'll want to use [getnative][], a Python script designed around figuring out the resolution a show was animated at.
+To prepare for figuring out the native resolution, you'll want to use [getnative][], a Python script designed for figuring out the resolution a show was animated at.
 For the actual descaling,